Figureheads Collection Project: National Museum of the Royal Navy: History

 The National Museum of the Royal Navy holds a significant collection of figureheads from the Age of Sail, dated between the 1700s and early 1900s.
 With over 70 figureheads in total, this national collection can be found scattered across the United Kingdom and even as far as Europe.

-Figureheads were carved as bow decorations for the front of wooden naval vessels (common also amongst mercantile ships) and have a history that can be traced back as far as Ancient Egypt.
+Figureheads were carved as bow decorations for the front of wooden naval vessels (common also among mercantile ships) and have a history that can be traced back as far as Ancient Egypt.
 Believed to hold the soul or spirit of a ship, they were well respected and cared for by sailors who believed a ship without a figurehead was bad luck.

 Numerous individuals and carving families operated throughout the UK, namely the Dickerson family of Devonport, Plymouth and Hellyer & Sons of Portsmouth and Robert Hall of Rotherhithe, London.
 Other figureheads were carved in Bombay (modern day Mumbai) under the British-controlled dockyard.
 Construction and decoration was carried out dominantly by the Wadia family of Parsi shipbuilders, though their names went unrecorded.

 Figureheads could take the form of animals, Greek mythological characters, naval heroes, members of the royal family, political figures and other notable members of high society.
-A figurehead in female form was particularly common, especially with one or both breasts bared; a design trait that was believed to hold the power to calm treacherous seas.
+A figurehead in female form was particularly common, especially with one or both breasts bared.
+A design trait that was believed to hold the power to calm treacherous seas.